SaaSDossier

 Where does the evidence come from?

 Only from the vendor's own published pages — trust and security centers, privacy and legal pages, data-processing terms, status pages, and subprocessor lists.
-Every line traces to a source, and each dossier carries a SHA-256 integrity record.
+Every line traces to a source.
+Each dossier includes a SHA-256 identifier tied to the reviewed evidence record used for that release.
 No third-party articles or opinions are used as evidence.

 What do “Documented” and “Question surfaced” mean?

 Those are the only two states.
 Documented means the field was found in the vendor's published sources, quoted and cited.
-Question surfaced means: “Not identified in the vendor-published sources reviewed.
+Question surfaced means: “Reviewed vendor-published sources did not establish the field for the evidence date.
 This does not establish absence of the control.”
 It is a prompt for your own follow-up, never a judgment.

 Disclaimer.
-SaaSDossier is independent documentation research.
-It is not an audit, certification, rating, legal opinion, vendor approval, or substitute for professional vendor-risk, legal, procurement, GRC, vCISO, or security review.
+SaaSDossier is independent documentation research and is not affiliated with, endorsed by, or certified by any vendor reviewed.
+Built from vendor-published sources reviewed at the time of preparation.
+SaaSDossier is a compiled evidence record — not an audit, certification, rating, legal opinion, vendor approval, or substitute for professional vendor-risk, legal, procurement, GRC, vCISO, or security review.

 Related references